 How the Intentional Connectivity Challenge works

 It takes 21 days to create a habit.
 So, I’m inviting you to join me in a (totally free) 21-day intentional connectivity challenge for teachers.
-I’m going to give you one new habit each week to try (see above.)

 It will take less than two minutes per week to participate: just read the message I send via email and implement the idea.
 The habit I share will not add anything to your plate or be “one more thing” you have to do, but will actually eliminate a time-waster and immediately free up your time and increase your mental focus.

 The goal isn’t to give up social media or stop using email.
-The goal is be intentional about our connectivity: to get on our devices because we want to, not because we feel compelled to.
+The goal is to be intentional about our connectivity: to get on our devices because we want to, not because we feel compelled to.

 It’s very simple to be successful with this: spend 2 minutes reading your challenge for the week ahead and trying out that single new habit.
 By the end of the 3rd week, you’ll have developed 3 simple habits that put YOU in control of your phone (instead of vice versa.)